 Do you have a 401(k) with both a Roth and traditional option?
 Do you ever wonder which you should choose to contribute to and why?
 How do you even know if you’re allowed to choose both?
 In this blog, we are going to cover Roth 401(k) vs traditional 401(k).
-We will cover both the similarities and differences between Roth and traditional 401(k) and explain when you might want to choose each option.
+We will explain both the similarities and differences between Roth and traditional 401(k) and when you might want to choose each option.

 What is a 401(k)?

 A 401(k) is a type of retirement plan that is offered through an employer.
 It allows for employee deferrals, meaning money comes out of the employee paycheck and goes straight into the 401(k) account.
 Many 401(k)s also offer matching contributions in which an employer matches, up to a certain limit, the amount of money the employee puts in.
 This match is often in the form of a percentage of salary.